-When they first built your house, an area approximately eight feet is empty around the entire foundation outside of your walls.
+When they first built your house, an area of approximately eight feet was empty around the entire foundation outside your walls.
 Then they take the dirt dug out of the ground to build your foundation and backfill the open space.
 Backfill has been rolled over, bulldozed, and piled up.
 It loses a lot of its density.

-When they put that backfill around your entire foundation, they tamp it down.
-It will never get as dense as the existing undisturbed soil called “hardpan clay.”
+They tamp it down when they put that backfill around your entire foundation.
+It will never get as dense as the undisturbed soil called “hardpan clay.”
 We like to call the backfill soil “soft pan clay.”

 Hardpan clay does not absorb water all that well.
-When it rains, water will go down into it and travel through the hardpan clay using a network of capillaries formed over many years.
+Water will go down into it when it rains and travel through the hardpan clay using a network of capillaries formed over many years.
 All the water traveling through the hardpan clay will dump into the soft pan clay surrounding your house.
-It will saturate and fill that confined area as it goes higher and higher.
+It will saturate and fill that confined area as it increases.
 The higher it goes, the more pressure it creates with the weight of the water.
-Your foundation walls will attempt to sustain the full force of pressure called “hydrostatic pressure.”
+Your foundation walls will attempt to sustain the full force of “hydrostatic pressure.”

 Importance of a Strong Basement Floor

 The slab floor plays a significant role in sustaining the dangerous pressure outside your walls.
 It is imperative to keep your floor intact, with a minimum of 3.5-inch thickness, and up against the walls.
 Many waterproofing companies, and fly-by-night contractors, compromise the structural strength by completely removing the floor from the wall.
-They never return it to a code-compliant thickness or keep some of the original floor up against the walls.
-They have taken the floor’s support away from the walls, and it can lead to cracking.
+They never return it to a code-compliant thickness or keep some of the original floor against the walls.
+They have removed the floor’s support from the walls, which can lead to cracking.

 Why Do Basement Floors Crack?

-The other thing a false water table does as it gets higher, the water forces its way down into the ground and comes up underneath the floor.
+The other thing a false water table does as it gets higher; the water forces its way down into the ground and comes up underneath the floor.
 It can produce cracks in your floor.
 Most people think the cracks are caused by settling.
 It is not settling.
-It is hydrostatic pressure that has pushed up and cracks that floor.
+It is hydrostatic pressure that has pushed up and cracked that floor.

-If you get the correct drainage, you will be able to drop the false water table quickly, eliminating stress on your walls and beneath your floor.
+If you get the correct drainage, you can drop the false water table quickly, eliminating stress on your walls and beneath your floor.
 The water pressure will never get a chance to happen.

 Effects of Acidic Groundwater

-The white powder you see forming on your basement walls is the lime being leeched out of your concrete wall.
+The white powder you see forming on your basement walls is the lime leeched out of your concrete wall.
 That white powder is called efflorescence.
-The quicker you can get rid of that false water table outside your basement walls, and from coming up underneath your floor, the less stress is on your foundation.
+The quicker you remove that false water table outside your basement walls and underneath your floor, the less stress is on your foundation.
 If you can control the false water table, you can slow down your whole foundation’s aging process.

 Choosing a Basement Waterproofing System

-It is crucial to choose the right basement waterproofing system for your particular type of water problem.
+Choosing the right basement waterproofing system for your particular type of water problem is crucial.